 Start at Lincoln Avenue

-Those who’ve seen a photo from Steamboat Springs most likely have seen the iconic Lincoln Avenue.
+Those who have seen a photo from Steamboat Springs most likely have seen iconic Lincoln Avenue.
 Surrounded by mountains with views of the slopes, Lincoln Avenue offers both incredible views and dozens of places to explore.

 While visiting downtown Steamboat, check out Old Town Hot Springs also located on Lincoln Avenue.
-This family-friendly recreation facility is open year-round and features hot spring pools, water slides, aquatic climbing walls, a lap pool and fitness center, and more.
-Parents can even enjoy onsite childcare while they receive a relaxing massage from certified massage therapists.
+This family-friendly recreation facility remains open year-round and features hot spring pools, water slides, aquatic climbing walls, a lap pool and fitness center.
+Parents can even enjoy onsite childcare while they receive a massage from certified massage therapists.

 Meet Locals on Yampa Street

-Those vacationing in Steamboat from June to September, should visit the Main Street Steamboat Farmers Market on Saturdays.
-Visitors will find dozens of vendors selling fresh produce, meats, flowers and more.
+Those vacationing in Steamboat from June to September, should visit Main Street Steamboat Farmers Market on Saturdays.
+Visitors will find dozens of vendors selling fresh produce, meats, flowers and other goods.
 This spot also features local artisans who showcase Steamboat’s culture through art, crafts, handmade products and home furnishings.

 Enjoy Wellness Oak Street

 Looking to break away from the hustle?
 Head to Oak Street, which houses many professional services and places of worship.
-Residents and frequent guests know Oak Street as the center of spiritual living in Steamboat, as churches in the West End area of Oak Street have served the community since 1910.
+Residents and frequent guests know Oak Street as the center of spiritual living in Steamboat, as churches in Oak Street’s West End area have served the community since 1910.

-On the east end, visitors will find a large selection of health and wellness experts ready to help with outdoor recreation tips and wellness secrets.
-This neighborhood district celebrates active lifestyles where vacationers can meet local business professionals or take a bike ride through the area.
+On the east end, visitors have a large selection of health and wellness experts ready to help with outdoor recreation tips and wellness secrets.
+This neighborhood district celebrates active lifestyles where vacationers meet local business professionals or bike ride through the area.